JuanCaicedo/speaking/node-unix-interface.md

 handling in Node.js, and effective API design for Node scripts.
 By the end, developers will know how to begin writing custom scripts that hook up to any other Unix utilities.

+## Learning objectives

+1. Pass data from bash utilities to Node scripts and back out
+2. Write Node scripts that can be tested on small jobs yet used for large jobs
+3. Show bash isn't hard or scary, and any Node dev can leverage it!